Subscribe

 Against this backdrop, the crypto community (from builders, to think tanks and trade associations to crypto activists) needs to ensure that there is a large group driving the immediate policy needs of crypto through the end of the Congress, while also working to put into place the elements necessary to pivot to the new Congress if legislation is not passed in the lame duck.
 Q1 2023 will kick off a flurry of activity given there will be at least 60+ new members of the House and Senate who need to understand that crypto is a priority in D.C. and back at home.

-Tags: carouselcryptomidtermspolicy
+Tags: carouselcryptomidtermsPolicy

 Related Posts